openhab/openhab-docs/installation/windows.md

 ![JAVA_HOME](images/JAVA_HOME.png)

 The directory that openHAB is installed to must **contain no spaces**.
-On this page, we will be using `C:\openHAB2` as an example.
+On this page, we will be using `C:\openHAB` as an example.

 ## Installation